AppYantra/appyantra_admin/README.md

 rake appyantra_admin:setup_google_analytics tracking_code='YOUR_TRACKING_CODE' domain='DOMAIN'
 ```

+If you want to use the default theme for your website then delete the application layout file from your layouts.

 Don't forget to delete public/index.html

 Now start your Rails server and hit the root url!